Earth, Wind & Fire: Spirit

-All'n All
+All 'n All

 In November 1977, EWF released All 'n All, their eighth studio album.
-It was inspired by Maurice's month-long trip through Argentina and Brazil.
+This record was inspired by Maurice's month-long trip throughout Argentina and Brazil.
 The album rose to No. 1 on the Billboard Top Soul Albums chart and No. 3 on the Billboard 200 chart.
 John Rockwell of The New York Times declared "All 'n All shows Maurice White and his cohorts pushing their music ever more in a febrile jazz‐rock direction."
-Monroe Anderson of the Chicago Tribune called the album as a "rare blend of poetry, passion and artistic progression."
+Monroe Anderson of the Chicago Tribune found "a rare blend of poetry, passion, and artistic progression...All 'N All is a nice indication that EW&F is trying to expose its fans to other forms of American music and take them across international and cultural borders."

 All 'n All won a Grammy for Best R&B Vocal Performance By A Duo, Group Or Chorus.
 The album was certified US triple platinum.

 "Serpentine Fire" rose to No. 1 on the Billboard Hot Soul Songs chart and No. 13 on the Billboard Hot 100.
 "Fantasy" reached No. 12 on the Billboard Hot Soul Songs chart and No. 14 on the UK Singles Chart.
 "Fantasy" was Grammy-nominated for Best R&B Song.
 "Runnin" won a Grammy for Best R&B Instrumental.

-In April 1978, the band featured on Natalie Cole's special aired on CBS where they performed a medley.

-EWF also appeared in the July 1978 feature film Sgt.
-Pepper's Lonely Hearts Club Band where they performed a cover of the Beatles' "Got to Get You into My Life".
-The song was eventually added to the film's soundtrack.
-However, the film was a commercial failure.
-EWF's rendition of "Got to Get You into My Life" was the biggest hit from the soundtrack, reaching No. 1 on the Billboard R&B songs chart and No. 9 on the Billboard Pop singles chart.
-The song was Grammy-nominated for Best Pop Vocal Performance by a Duo, Group or Chorus.
-It went on to win a Grammy for Best Instrumental Arrangement Accompanying Vocalist(s).
-The film's soundtrack was certified US platinum.
+Thereafter the band performed a medley on a musical special hosted by Natalie Cole which aired in April 1978 on CBS.
+EWF later appeared in the July 1978 feature film Sgt.
+Pepper's Lonely Hearts Club Band, an eventual commercial failure.
+During the film EWF rendered a cover of the Beatles' "Got to Get You into My Life".
+This tune was the biggest hit single from the movie's soundtrack, reaching No. 1 on the US Billboard R&B songs chart and No. 9 on the US Billboard Pop singles chart.
+"Got to Get You into My Life" earned a Grammy nomination for Best Pop Vocal Performance by a Duo, Group or Chorus and won a Grammy in the category of Best Instrumental Arrangement Accompanying Vocalist(s).
+The film's soundtrack was also certified US platinum.